-COURSE SU J BJECT BUS S NUMBER 478 TITLE Strategy TYPE OF CHANGES.
-Please type 'X' for the appropriate revision(s): Course number Units Prerequisite $\square$ Гitle Description Equivalent $\square$ Statement Strategy BUS 478 (3) Integration of the various areas of business for the purpose of analysing and recommending strategies for planning and decision making within the firm and a defined environment.
-Students will demonstrate strategic decision making and critical thinking skills by integrating knowledge and skills acquired in prior course work within the various functional areas of business.
-Students will conduct rigorous and comprehensive strategic analyses of firms and industries which relate to the strategic fit between internal and external organizational environments, competitive dynamics over an industry's life cycle, and value creation and competitive advantage through the development of effective corporate and business-level strategies.
-Prerequisite: BUS 207 (or ECON 201 or ECON 301), BUS 312, 343, 360W and either BUS 374 or 381, all with a minimum grade of C-; 90 units. , Summer and EAR FOR CHANGE : year (please enter in x) E (must be inc l luded) the SFU Calen to achieve by t nore acc curately reflect what students are
+COURSE SU J BJECT BUS S NUMBER 478 TITLE Strategy TYPE OF C TYPE OF CHANGES.
+Please type 'X' for the appropriate revision(s): Course number Units Prerequisite \square Гitle Description Equivalent \square Statement Strate Integration recomme environme skills by invarious functions strategic internal and industry's developmed Prerequisions. egy BUS on of the various and the cycle, and external or is life cycle, and the c 478 (3) us areas of businesses for planning and owill demonstrate strowledge and skills act of business.
+Students and industries will an industries and industries will an industries and industries an for the palecision rategic de capuired in the will control in the competition of the comp purpose of analysing and making within the firm and a defined ecision making and critical thinking in prior course work within the onduct rigorous and comprehensive te to the strategic fit between competitive dynamics over an tive advantage through the rel strategies.
+BUS 312, 343, 360W and either BUS , Summer and EAR FOR CHANGE : year (please enter in x) E (must be inc l luded) the SFU Calen to achieve by t nore acc curately reflect what students are

-COURSE SU ВЈЕСТ CA NUMBER 312 TITLE d Topics in Art and nance Studies TYPE OF CHA ANGES.
-Ple ease type 'X' for the app oropriate rev ision(s): Course number Units Prere quisite Title Description • ivalent tement WORDING/DESCRIPTION EDITS.
-Indicate deleted or changed text using strike through, indicate added or new text using underline.
+COURSE SUI ВЈЕСТ CA NUMBER 312 TITLE Selected Topics in Art and Performance Studies TYPE OF CHA NGES.
+Pl ease type 'X' for the app propriate r evision(s): Course number Units Prerequisite Title Description Equivalent \square Statement WORDING/DESCRIPTION EDITS.
+Indicate deleted or changed text using strike through, indicate added or new text using underline .
 If you need to enter more text than the box allows, drag the endpoint of the text box to make it bigger, as it will not automatically expand.
 Please review the "Equivalency statements" section under Information about specific course components if changing equivalent statement(s).
-CA 312-Selected Topics in Art and Performance Studies CA 312 Selected Topics in Art and Culture Studies: Landscape YEAR FOR CHANGES d year (please enter in
+CA 312-Selected Topics in Art and Performance Studies CA 312W Selected Topics in Art and Culture Studies: Landscape YEAR FOR CHANGES Fall 2022 ummer ar nd year (please enter in textbox)